-(7) The Mizrahi Federation is the right-wing branch of the orthodox Zionists.
+- (7) The Mizrahi Federation is the right-wing branch of the orthodox Zionists.
 Like its counterpart on the Left, the Hapoel Hamizrahi, this party aims at establishing a Jewish State based on religious Judaism.
-Its members are drawn usually from the urban middle classes.
+Its members are drawn mainly from the urban middle classes.
 Its Palestine representative on the Jewish Agency Executive is Rabbi Fishman.
-Its leadership was until lately apparently divided on the subject of partition.

-(8) The Revisionists form the extreme right-wing party in Palestine.
-It has stood for the formation of a Jewish State "on both aides of the Jordan", has been bitterly opposed to the Palestine Government and highly critical of the Jewish Agency Executive.
-It tacitly sympathizes with the resistance movements/ Two of the underground resistance movements in Palestine, the Irgun Zvai Leumi (National Military Organization) and the Stem Group (Fighters for the Freedom of Israel), derive from the Revisionists, as does the "Hebrew Committee of National.
-Liberation" in America, which has conducted a campaign in support of the above-mentioned resistance groups.
-The relationship between the party and these bodies is not, however, clear.
+Its leadership was until lately apparently divided on the subject of partition. - (8) The Revisionists form the extreme right-wing party in Palestine.
+It has stood for the formation of a Jewish State "on both sides of the Jordan", has been bitterly opposed to the Palestine Government and highly critical of the Jewish Agency Executive.
+It tacitly sympathizes with the resistance movements.
+Two of the underground resistance movements in Palestine, the Irgun Zvai Leumi (National Military Organization) and the Stern Group (Fighters for the Freedom of Israel), derive from the Revisionists, as does the "Hebrew Committee of National Liberation" in America, which has conducted a campaign in support of the above-mentioned resistance groups. relationship between the party and these bodies is not, however, clear.
 The party is the second largest Jewish political party in Palestine and a further significant fact is that its ideology as regards the direct use of physical force has gained sympathy among many Jews in Palestine who have no affiliations with the party as such.
-The Revisionists, hitherto uncompromisingly opposed to partition, have recently changed their stand on this issue and, as mentioned above, were represented on the Political Advisory Committee which assisted the Jewish Agency during the meetings of the General Assembly.
-While represented on the Council of the Jewish Agency, the party no representation on the Executive.
+The Revisionists, hitherto uncompromisingly opposed to partition, have recently changed their stand on this issue and, an mentioned above, were represented on the Political Advisory Committee which assisted the Jewish Agency during the weetings of the General Assembly.
+While represented on the Council of the Jewish Agency, the party has no representation on the Executive.

-19. An indication of the cooperative strength of the various Jewish Political Parties is given in the following two tables.
-The first shows the results of the most recent elections to the Elected Assembly of the Palestine Jewish Community, held on August 1944.
-In these elections the Hashomer Hatzair and Poalei Zion joined forces to form a "Left Front", while the Revisionists and the Union of General Zionists (General Zionists B, now merged in the Confederation of General Zionists) boycotted the elections.
+Jewish political parties is given in the following two tables.
+The first shows the results of the most recent elections to the Elected Assembly of the Palestine Jewish Community; held on I August 1944.
+In these elections the Hashomer Hatzair and Poglei Zion joined forces to form a "Left Front", while the Revisionists and the Union of General Zionists (General Zionists B, now merged in the Confederation of General Zionists) boycotted the elections.
 The second table shows the results of the most recent trial of strength of Jewish political parties in Palestine, namely the Palestine elections to the 22nd World Zionist Congress, held on 28 October 1946.
-The Communist Party of Palestine, not being affiliated to the World Zionist Organization, took no pert in these elections.
+The Communist Party of Palestine, not being affiliated to the World Zionist Organization, took no part in these elections.